PhiThai1309/application-tracker/README.md

 ```

 5. Run the application:
-Open [http://localhost:3001](http://localhost:8080) with your browser to see the result. (port 3000 is reserve for backend)
+Open [http://localhost:8080](http://localhost:8080) with your browser to see the result.

 ### For Front-end using CI/CD: